rifat-coder/ITMO-S4-2021/README.md

 # ITMO-S4-2021
+## Software development tools
-## RIFAT Murtazin student of M32071
+### The laboratory work was done by Murtazin Rifat, a student of the M32071 group